What Is a Credit Score and How Does Interest Work?

-The goal in determining a good credit score isn’t to be debt free necessarily but to make your payments on time and have a nice long history.
+The goal in determining a good credit score isn’t to be debt-free, necessarily, but to make your payments on time and have a nice long history.

 Healthy credit scores have a good mix of different types of loans–10% of the score comes from the credit mix.
-Types of loans can include credit cards, home mortgages, car loans, student loans, etc..
-The goal is to have a mix, and a student loan can be part of that mix.
+Types of loans can include credit cards, home mortgages, car loans, student loans, etc. The goal is to have a mix, and a student loan can be part of that mix.

 Payment history makes up 35% of the credit score.
 Each time a payment is late or missed the credit score is negatively impacted.
 How many days was the payment past due?
 How many separate times was the payment late?
-If a payment is paid each and every time by the date it is due, then the credit score goes up.
+If payment is made each and every time by the date it is due, then the credit score goes up.

 How are credit scores used?